How to Create Flowcharts Series -

 As-Is Flowchart

-The first cool thing about flow charts is that they let you see the process flow at a glance, so my first alternate definition of "Flow Chart" is a Snap Shot of your Business Processes.
-The is commonly called an As-Is Flowchart.
+The first cool thing about flow charts is that they let you see the process flow at a glance, so my first alternative definition of "Flow Chart" is a Snap Shot of your Business Processes .
+This is commonly called an As-Is Flowchart.
 You can tell a lot about the complexity (and often over-complexity) of many business processes just by looking at an as-is flow chart of them - without even reading the text in the symbols.
 You can easily see the flow of information and materials, branches in the process, opportunities for infinite loops, the number of process steps, inter-departmental operations, and more.

 Process Zoom Lens

 For example, I used to run a test department.
 Product validation was a process step included in a high-level flow chart in the New Product Introduction procedure.
-The validation test process itself was documented in a mid-level flow chart showing the general department activities required to support the validation testing process.
-And, some ISO work flow instructions had low-level, detailed flow charts documenting how to conduct individual test types.
+The validation test process itself was documented in a mid-level flow chart showing the general department activities required to support qualification testing.
+Drilling down, some of the ISO 9000 work instructions for individual test types had low-level, detailed flow charts documenting how to conduct each test.

 Some flow chart tools (including Microsoft Excel) allow you to add hyperlinks to flow chart symbols.
 The hyperlinks let you click on a flow chart symbol, drilling down from a high-level process step to a detailed set of process flow steps.
 This truly gives you the zoom lens capability.